Ambulance Emergency Response Optimization in Developing Countries: Literature review

 \subsection{Travel time prediction}

-Initial research on predicting edge-based travel times for ambulances focused on developing non-linear relationships between travel time and distance, but did not account for the time of day, day of week, or spatial location of trip \citep{Kolesar1975, Budge2010}.
-Recent Bayesian approaches address these limitations \citep{Hofleitner2012a, Hofleitner2012b,Westgate2016}.
-However, all prior research depends directly on the availability of historical emergency transport data, which typically does not exist in LMICs.
+Research on predicting edge-based travel times for ambulances has focused on developing non-linear relationships between travel time and distance \citep{Kolesar1975, Budge2010,Hofleitner2012a, Hofleitner2012b,Westgate2016}.
+However, almost all prior research depends directly on the availability of historical emergency transport data collected by a centralized system, which typically does not exist in LMICs.

-In recent years, machine learning approaches have gained popularity and demonstrated superior prediction accuracy for general travel time estimation \citep{Vlahogianni2014}.
+In recent years, machine learning approaches that leverage decentralized travel time data have gained popularity and demonstrated superior prediction accuracy for regular vehicle travel time estimation \citep{Vlahogianni2014}.
+In contrast to ambulances, regular vehicle travel times are highly dependent on the time of day and the day of the week \citep{Kok2012,Woodard2017}.
 Travel times for emergency vehicles and regular vehicles are similar in LMICs because road users do not yield for ambulances.
 As a consequence, we employ a general travel time prediction approach similar to that of \cite{Zhang2015}, who use a random forest model that accounts for distance, time of day, and day of week.
 We extend their model by incorporating demographic and geographic characteristics for the origin and destination nodes, which encodes spatial information about the trip.